SULAWESI

 Some observations on Indonesia.

 Indonesians are the sweetest people.
-“Hello meester” emanates from everyone’s lips.
+“Hello, Meester” emanates from everyone’s lips.
 But they don’t hassle you with all sorts of questions and photo ops like in India.
 They don’t try to sell you stuff you don’t want.
 You can’t help but empathize with their grinding poverty.
 But they all seem happy.
-They are hopeful that their new uncorruptable president can improve things.
+They are hopeful that their new incorruptible president can improve things.
 But the corruption is deeply ingrained and seems insurmountable.

 I am not enamoured with the food.
 White rice, unregognizable overcooked vegetables and overdone meat is the constant.
-Prawns are chewy and the chicken dry and boney.
+The prawns are chewy and the chicken is dry and bony.
 Even the fish is cooked too long.
 The satay in peanut sauce is usually good.
 Bintang beer is a staple.

 MALAKU